CoverMax-DeFi/CoverVault-ETHGlobal-Cannes/README.md

 ## Overview

-CoverVault is a revolutionary insurance protocol that transforms traditional insurance through **tradeable risk tokens** and **yield-bearing collateral**.
+CoverVault is a revolutionary insurance protocol that transforms traditional insurance through **tradeable risk tokens** for **yield-bearing collateral**.
 Users deposit yield-bearing assets (like aUSDC or cUSDT) and receive dual-tier risk tokens that can be traded on Uniswap.
 The more risk tokens sold in the market, the more insurance coverage is provided to the community.

 ## 🧠 How It Works